killermann/samk.blog/content/2020/sockpuppets-vox-populi/index.md

 - Activism
 ---

-Here we go again.
-Oh no -- I just did it again.
-"We."
-Sorry, everyone.
-I didn't mean to "We" you people.
-Not "you people," as in _you people_, I mean I didn't mean to _we_ you, people.
-You're different people.
-Not that you're _different_.
-I mean, we're _all_ different.
-Damnit!
-I did it _again_.
-Me!
-Not we!
-Just me.

-Anyway, what was I saying?

-Oh yeah, you asked me a question about a group identity I hold, and you wanted me to speak to that experience.

-But I know I'm not allowed to speak for all of my people.
-And you knew that, too, so you didn't ask me to.
-Thanks, by the way!
-You wouldn't ask me to hop on a soapbox with my identity label.
-You know better than that nowadays.
-Good on you.

-Instead, you asked me to speak, to _my_ experience, as a person who _just happens_ to be a member of this group.
-Very clever, I have to admit.

-And how progressive of you.
-You know better than to put me in a bucket, and present that bucket to the world as a monolith of all my people.
-What's your headline going to be, anyhow?
-I forgot what you're interviewing me about.

-"Poor person rambles through introduction of essay", you say?
-Oh, no?
-That's not it?
-I misheard something?
-What a relief, because that sounds kind of like the thing we were just talking abou--

-"Poor _people_ ramble through introductions of essays."

-Oh.

-## You Got Me
+Imagine you're in a situation where a reporter is asking you a question regarding a social identity you hold (e.g., your race, gender, class, religion).
+They're working on a story covering a certain dimension of that identity's experience in the world, and looking for a quote from you.

+Now, if they've kept up with social justice, they know that [they can't ask you to be a Spokesperson for All of Your Identity](https://www.samkillermann.com/passing-the-mic/#don-t-make-a-marginalized-person-the-spokesperson-for-their-people) ("Move out of the way, I, or you can call me 'What Poor People Think', have arrived!").

+You'll also know that you can't speak for other people, even people of who share that identity with you.
+And if you're following [social justice dogma](/what-is-social-justice-dogma/#definition) (SJD), you'll likely be wanting to [pass the mic](/passing-the-mic/) to someone more oppressed anyhow.

+A savvy journalist will know all this, and they'll frame their questions with language like "In your personal experience..." and "I'm not asking you to speak for other people, I just want to know what _you_ think."

+What they're struggling to do, and hoping you'll help them with, is figure out a basically-unsolvable puzzle: "How do ______ people feel about ______?"
+Where the first blank is a social group, and the second is a current issue or hot-button topic.

+And they have a deadline. _They need to write that answer today_, so they'll find an answer even if you're not the one who gives it to the.

+What's the best way for you to respond?

+## Three Snafus in Identity-Based Opinion Sharing

+The hypothetical journalist who was interviewing you for the beginning of this piece was [well-intentioned, and I think that’s worth something](/ceasefire-on-intentions).
+But they still wanted to know how you felt as a representative of your “group,” so they could report on how that group feels.

+It happens all the time.
+And not just in formal journalism.

+That journalist asking those questions can stand in for a lot of people in Social Justice Land beyond journalists: writers, politicians, non-profit leaders, educators, and, of course, activists.

+These days, a lot of us find ourselves in a role similar to that of a journalist in our day-to-day lives.
+Whether it's for work, a hobby, or just something we're passionate about, we're out in the world collecting the facts.

+When we feel like we've found a truth worth sharing, we publish it in our own little newspaper, which might be or Facebook or Twitter feed (or other social media), a blog, or just by spreading the word via email or talking to real humans IRL.

+It's like we all have our own opinion column, where we might share our insight on the [rage du jour](/rage-du-jour/), or the latest [hot take](/hot-take-dinners/) on some buzzing issue.

+If we’re a [social justice person](https://www.itspronouncedmetrosexual.com/2018/03/taxonomy-social-justice-people/), then a lot of the facts that we’re finding ourselves reporting on are related to group identities, the experiences of marginalized people, and doing our best to motivate the [hearts and minds](/hearts-minds-chutes-ladders/) of the people in our life to care.

+Sometimes that means sharing with others a perspective on an identity we hold.
+Expressing ourselves to help educate or inform others.
+And sometimes that means amplifying the voice of someone else, or shedding light on the oppression of others.

+All the times, we do our best to get the facts, and get them right.
+And, simultaneously, we are trying not to reify oppression, and toe the line of social justice dogma, so we’re cautious about how we ask questions, and how we report on what we hear.

+So we end up reporting things like, "People of Color don't want ______," or "It makes women feel unsafe when you ______."
+But we have misgivings about it.
+We know that [no group is a monolith](https://www.samkillermann.com/passing-the-mic/#marginalized-people-aren-t-a-monolith).

+There are two competing forces pushing and pulling us every time we want to share some identity-based truth:

+1. We know that no person can speak for their entire group, and that asking them to do so is frowned upon in social justice.
+2. We are constantly put into situations where we need to amplify marginalized so people in power can hear them, and [the suffering](/suffering-points/) of a group can be seen and rectified.

+If those competing forces feel confusing, it's because they are.
+And there are three snafus we run into when we try to find a clear way out.

+### Snafu 1: I'm not even sure about me.

+I'll use myself as an example here.

 Technically, anything I say or do could be taken as a representation of any of my group memberships, social identities, or immutable traits.

 If you see me doing something, and you know something about me, it'd be accurate to say "Hey!
 Look at Sam, he's a ______ person who ______!"

+- He's a poor person who sneezes constantly during cedar allergy season!
+- He's a hazel-eyed person who ate too much hummus today!
 - He's a White person who has complicated feelings about wearing shorts!
-- He's a hazel-eyed person who ate too much hummus today!
-- He's a poor person who rambled through the introduction to this essay!

 It'd be weird to say those things, but not inaccurate.
 You got me.
 But it's more like a "gotcha" than "getting."
 You got me, but it doesn't mean you _get_ me.

-Further, taking those same technically-true facts and applying them to the rest of the people who share that identifier, would be a stretch:

-- White people have complicated feelings about wearing shorts.
-- Hazel-eyed people ate too much hummus today.
-- Poor people ramble through introductions of essays.

 To really _get_ me, you'd need to pick a trait and a behavior, preference, belief (etc.) that, to me, relate to one another.
 You'd have to find two things that, in my own experience, or my sense of self, are connected, or explain each other.

-For example:
+Taking this a little further, it would be a huge stretch to take any of those [technically true] statements and apply them to the rest of those groups:

+- Poor people sneeze constantly during cedar allergy season.
+- Hazel-eyed people ate too much hummus today.
+- White people have complicated feelings about wearing shorts.

+One of those, just by coincidence, might actually be true.
+I'm sure you know which one I mean:

 - White people have complicated feelings about wearing shorts.